SoftBank's $32 billion ARM deal shows UK attractive after Brexit vote - Hammond

-LONDON Japan's SoftBank Group Corp's (9984.T) planned purchase of chip designer ARM Holdings ARM.L for 24.3 billion pounds ($32 billion) shows that Britain remains attractive for investment after the Brexit vote, finance minister Philip Hammond said.
+LONDON, July 18 Japan's SoftBank Group Corp's planned purchase of chip designer ARM Holdings for 24.3 billion pounds ($32 billion) shows that Britain remains attractive for investment after the Brexit vote, finance minister Philip Hammond said.

 "Just three weeks after the referendum decision, it shows that Britain has lost none of its allure to international investors," Chancellor of the Exchequer Hammond said in a statement.